earlystream/Pyre/README.md

 - EntityCulling
 - MoreCulling

-Pyre does **not** try to replace rendering, networking, or broad game systems.
-It stays scoped to TNT and explosion workload handling on the simulation side, plus local explosion effect smoothing on the client side.
+Pyre does **not** try to replace rendering, networking, or wider game systems.
+Its scope stays focused on TNT and explosion workload handling on the simulation side, plus local explosion effect smoothing on the client.

 ## What Pyre does not do

 Pyre does **not**:

 - replace vanilla explosion logic
-- change TNT behavior or fuse countdown
+- change TNT behavior or fuse timing
 - use fake or simplified blast physics
-- merge multiple explosions into a custom composite explosion
+- combine multiple explosions into a custom composite system
 - change explosion damage, knockback, or block results on the client
-- modify packet semantics or networking behavior
+- modify networking or packet behavior
 - replace Sodium-managed rendering paths
-- touch chunk meshing, lighting, or unrelated rendering systems
+- affect chunk meshing, lighting, or unrelated rendering systems
-- add unrelated general-purpose performance features
+- add unrelated general-purpose optimization features

 ## Current status

-Pyre is currently focused on a compatibility-first foundation for **Minecraft 1.21.11**.
+Pyre is currently centered on a compatibility-first foundation for **Minecraft 1.21.11**.

 Current development includes: